luizatropea/atividades-fundamentos/README.md

 # atividades-fundamentos
-Works I did for the Fundamentals of Programming course
+Works I did for the Fundamentals of Programming course at PUCRS